 Wealthy property investors remain focused on yield in a pervasively low interest rate environment.

-As a result, assets such as commercial property are attracting their attention.
+As a result, assets such as commercial property AND Build to Rent are attracting their attention.

 Commercial property’s stable income flow can offer an attractive balance to residential property or other investments, so it is worth looking for.

-Faced with the prospect of more moderate returns from their INVESTMENTS going forward, many investors are considering joint ventures, syndication and commercial property investments as an alternative.
+Faced with the prospect of more moderate returns from their INVESTMENTS going forward, many investors are considering joint ventures, syndication, Build to Rent and commercial property investments as an alternative.

 The purpose of this report is to provide readers with a brief insight to the world of commercial (non-residential) property investment.